nkh/P5-App-Asciio/README.md

           '-------------------|-----------------------------------------'
                               |
                context menu access some commands
-               most are accessed through the keyboard
+               but most are accessed through the keyboard

 ## Exporting to ASCII